-Brain Injuries From Toxic Chemical Exposure
+Brain Injuries From Toxic Chemical Exposure in Phoenix

 Safety should be the number one concern for anyone encountering chemicals or a substance of which they are unsure.
 However, as careful as someone can be, accidents happen and people are injured.
 Negligence in administering, storing and disposing of toxic chemicals can injure anyone exposed to the material or vapors.